The Scarcity Law

 Less availability creates more demand.

-Look, if your product is always available, in every color, with a permanent 20% discount, you’re not 'customer-centric'—you’re wallpaper.
+Consider this: if your product is always available, in every color, with a permanent 20% discount, you're not customer-centric - you're wallpaper.
 You’re the boring, reliable utility that people ignore until they’re desperate.
-Scarcity Bias is the psychological cattle prod that turns a 'maybe later' into a 'shut up and take my money' moment.
+Scarcity Bias is the psychological cattle prod that turns a maybe later into a shut up and take my money moment.
 It’s the reason people pay five times the retail price for a sneaker made of recycled plastic just because there are only 500 pairs.
 We are biologically hardwired to want what we can’t have, and if you aren’t exploiting that primitive lizard-brain panic, you’re just leaving margin on the table for your competitors to scoop up.
-Let’s stop being 'accessible' and start being indispensable by being strategically unavailable.
+Let’s stop being accessible and start being indispensable by being strategically unavailable.

 Key Takeaways